dootje-2004/web-docker-https/README.md

 This demo demonstrates how you can set up server validation on a local network, where the server is a Docker container running Apache.
-This has the advantage that you can try this out without messing with existing websites, or having to install your own Apache web server.
+You can try out this demo without messing with existing websites or having to install your own Apache web server.

 We'll go through the demo step by step.